nhennigan/k8s-snap/docs/canonicalk8s/snap/explanation/security.md

 ### Kubernetes DISA STIG

-Security Technical Implementation Guides (STIGs) are developed by the Defense Information System Agency (DISA) for the U.S. Department of Defense (DoD).
-The [Kubernetes STIG] contains guidelines on how to check and remediate various potential security concerns for a Kubernetes deployment.
+Security Technical Implementation Guides (STIGs) are developed by the Defense Information System Agency (DISA) and are comprehensive frameworks of security requirements designed to protect U.S. Department of Defense (DoD) systems and networks from cybersecurity threats.
+The [Kubernetes STIG] contains guidelines on how to check and remediate various potential security concerns for a Kubernetes deployment, both on the host and within the cluster itself.

-In our [deploy with DISA STIG] guide, {{product}} provides configuration files to harden your cluster and host set up in accordance with DISA STIG Kubernetes guidelines.
+In our [deploy with DISA STIG] guide, {{product}} provides configuration files to harden your cluster and host set up in accordance with DISA STIG Kubernetes guidelines. {{product}} aligns with many DISA STIG compliance recommendations by default.
+However, additional hardening steps are required to fully meet the standard.

 ### FIPS compliance